 - add garlic and cook quickly until fragrant

-- add flour to the pan and stir for a few minutes until the mixture turns light brown (if avoiding gluten, skip this step)
+- add flour to the pan and stir for a few minutes until the mixture turns light brown (if avoiding gluten, use the arrowroot instead)

 - add wine and stir to combine